EmmanuelPat6/Robotics_Lab_Homework_2/README.md

 ## Trajectory Selection 🎯
 ✈️ To change trajectory it is sufficient to change some variables in the file `ros_kdl_package/src/ros2_kdl_node.cpp` in `line 128`.
 If you want a Linear Trajectory it is necessary to impose `radius = 0` and `!=0` otherwise (possibly a low value like `0.1`).
 Instead, if you want a Trapezoidal Velocity Profile, it is necessary to have the parameter `acc_duration != 0`.
 If you want a Cubic Polynomial `acc_duration=0` is needed.
 So, to decide what type of trajectory the robot should do, the values of the parameters **radius** and **acc_duration** is fundamental.
 When you change the parameters in the file, you must rebuild all with `colcon build`.
 To avoid this issue, a file could be implemented to read the necessary parameters for the trajectory (this was not requested and has not been implemented).

-**Note**: in the file, by default, is has been imposed a simple offset of 0.1 along z-axis.
+**Note**: in the file, by default, it has been imposed a simple offset of 0.1 along z-axis.
 If you want to implement a Linear Trajectory with Cubic Polynomial, it is advisable to change this value to 0.15 because, sometimes, there might be issues, and it may be necessary to give the instruction more than once (only for this type of trajectory; for the others, a value of 0.1 is sufficient).

 ## Implementation 💻
 Let's see all the possible solutions: